andreas-stillits/MscThesis/README.md

 This installs dependencies and the package contained in this repository The "pip install -e ." is responsible of the package install when run in the directory containing our .toml file.
 The -e flag makes sure that we dont need to re-install every time we update the source code - they are linked instead of copied.
 Another installation is only needed if we create a new virtual environment.

+Adding "pip install -e .[dev]" installs optional libraries ruff and mypy.
+ruff: checks formatting issues and auto formats
+mypy: checks that declared variable types in functions are actually passed as such by all callers. (without running the code)